 Like the original, Mega Man 2 gives the player the option to choose between a group of different stages, each capped off by a boss battle.
 Every time the player defeats a boss, they gain access to that boss’ signature weapon, which they can use to defeat other bosses more easily.
 Mega Man 2 improved on its predecessor by giving players new items to use such as energy capsules, expanding the number of levels to complete, and just looking better aesthetically.
 It’s much more colorful than the original, with a more eccentric group of bosses to take down.
 Just be sure to have a swear jar ready when you attempt Quick Man’s stage.
 If you want a modernized take on the franchise, check out the surprisingly adept fan-made Mega-Man 2.5D.
 Mega Man 2 is on NES Classic, and Mega Man 11 took the formula into the contemporary age on nearly every system.

 Super Mario Bros.

-“The Soviet mind game,” the cover declared.
+“The Soviet mind game,” the cover declared about one of the best puzzle games of all time.
 A case of the Commies flexing their muscles at the West, trying to confuse and intimidate us with their mind games?
 An example of international geopolitics trumped by cooperation in the gaming industry?
-Who cares!?
+Who cares!
 Tetris was and still is a ludicrously simple and instantly addictive game, and the NES version remains one of the best ways to play it.

 Aside from being a sterling port of a popular PC puzzle game, Lode Runner is also one of the rare NES games to feature a level editor, allowing players to find endless enjoyment through designing new and more difficult levels.
 The gameplay tasks the player with collecting gold in various levels of increasing difficulty, trying to avoid guards along the way.
 Players can dig holes to trap guards, and observing the patrol patterns of guards is critical to success in the harder levels.